gorcajo/chip8/README.md

 - `#NN`: Hexadecimal literal `NN`.
 - `#NNN`: Hexadecimal literal `NNN`.

 There is no labels, named constants, expresions or anything else (maybe in the future?).
+In fact, there is no assembler (only disassembler for the debugger).

 ### 5.1.
 Display